Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Numerical tests

 We now consider the ability of the present method to provide high-order discretisations of arbitrarily complex geometries.
-The first model we consider is that of a mannequin which is often used to determine important acoustic parameters such as the Head Related Transfer Function known to be important for the human perception of sound~\cite{katz2001boundary}.
-We construct an initial triangulation of the mannequin surface as shown in Figure~\ref{fig:mannequin-mesh-1} with 2,834 vertices and then apply one level of subdivision refinement to generate the control mesh shown in Figure~\ref{fig:mannequin-mesh-2} with 11,330 vertices.
-Both control meshes exhibit a common limit surface as shown in Figure~\ref{fig:mannequin-limit-surface}.
-The same material properties and shell thickness as specified in Table~\ref{tab:spherical-scattering-properties} are applied and we construct a forcing function through an incident plane wave with unit magnitude travelling in the positive $x\mbox{-}$ direction with a normalised wavenumber of $ka=11.5$.
-Close inspection of the geometry reveals that the model is unsymmetric about the $x-z$ plane and hence any solution will be unsymmetric about the same plane.
+The first model we consider is a submarine model with a control mesh illustrated in Figure~\ref{fig:submarine-mesh} and limit surface as shown in Figure~\ref{fig:submarine-surface}.
+The minimum bounding box for this model is defined by $[x_i^{min},x_i^{max}]^3 = [-51.3,41.0]\narrowtimes[-58.4,17.8]\narrowtimes[-11.8,11.8]$.
+The model is symmetric about the $x\mbox{-}y$ plane.
+The material properties as specified in Table~\ref{tab:spherical-scattering-properties} are applied with a shell thickness of $h=0.5m$.
+We construct a forcing function through an incident plane wave with unit magnitude travelling in the negative $x$-direction and a normalised wavenumber of $ka = 46.15$.

-Profiles of acoustic pressure magnitude are illustrated in Figures~\ref{fig:mannequin-mesh1-results} and \ref{fig:mannequin-mesh2-results} for the control meshs with 2,834 and 11,330 vertices respectively where good agreement is observed.
-We remark that our ability to solve the present coupled problem involving dense matrices with 11,330 vertices is only possible through the use an $\mathscr{H}$-matrix approximation.
-The set of bounding boxes and low-rank matrix approximation used to construct our $\mathscr{H}$-matrix approximation for the 11,330 model are shown in Figures~\ref{fig:mannequin-bb-mesh2} and \ref{fig:mannequin-block-cluster-tree-mesh2} respectively.
+A comparison between profiles of the acoustic pressure magnitude are illustrated in Figure~\ref{fig:submarine-comparision} for both an acoustically hard surface and elastic shell formulation with the effect on the radiated acoustic pressure caused by shell vibrations apparent.
+We primarily use this example to illustrate the ability of our approach to handle large models of industrial relevance making use of smooth geometry representations that are generated by CAD software.